What’s decision tree?

 Information Gain

-The entropy (very common in Information Theory) characterizes the impurity of an arbitrary collection of examples.
+Entropy (very common in Information Theory) characterizes the impurity of an arbitrary collection of examples.

 We can calculate the entropy as follows:

-For example, for the set \(R = \{a, a, a, b, b, b, b, b\}\)
+For example, for the set $R = \{a, a, a, b, b, b, b, b\}$

 What’s information entropy?